aigents/pygents/README.md

 # pygents

-Machine Learning experiments in Python for Aigents project
+Machine Learning experiments in Python for Aigents project - at thee moment, primarily fundamental NLP research grounding further production development in https://github.com/aigents/aigents-java-nlp

 ## Setting up Jupyter on remote Ubuntu server in the cloud and run it locally